ricardoauribe/medirecord_backend/README.md

 # Initial thougts on API

-- /member - General Data for a fmaily member
+- /api/member/:name - General Data for a family member
+- /api/members - Get all members
 - /visit - Details of a medical consultation
 - /history - List of visits corresponding to a member